MatthiasEschhold/hexacleanws/docs/docs/lab4/lab4.md

 <summary>Coding Task 4.5</summary>

-Extend the <i>VehicleService</i>, so that vehicle motion data will be queried from database, and vehicle master data will be queried from a external API.
+Extend the <i>VehicleService</i>, so that vehicle motion data will be queried from database, and vehicle master data will be queried from the central company vehicle master data service.
+Use the use case <i>FetchVehicleMasterData</i>.

 </details>